htmfilho/sports/_posts/2024-06-02-rio-marathon.md

 ## Something Positive Though

 In my opinion, the pictures package was the best feature of this race.
-There were so many photographers, especially at those spots with iconic views like the Sugar Loft, Corcovado, Tomorrow Museum, Copacabana, and Ipanema Beaches.
+There were so many photographers, especially at those spots with iconic views like the Sugarloaf, Corcovado, Tomorrow Museum, Copacabana, and Ipanema Beaches.
 They were strategically positioned to get the best shots.
 But that was all.
 Further reflecting on this, how can a secondary and optional feature, like pictures, be better executed than the actual race?
 Was it because other companies ran it for them or because what really matters is to let runners organically promote the race on social media using those amazing pictures?

 ## Wrapping Up

 The temperature was high, and the view was too distracting, but what really affected our race was the lack of washrooms.
 In the three days that preceded the race, we did a lot of city tours and ate in many restaurants, which we think made our stomach and gut upset.
-So, during the race, the dehydration was aggravated by dysentery.
+So, during the race, the dehydration was aggravated by gastro problems.
 Widely available washrooms would make the experience less painful.
 To give you an idea of the suffering, we really considered pooping behind a car parked on the street.
-We held it, but just having that tough is disturbing.
+We held it, but just having that thought is disturbing.

 ![Maratona do Rio 2024 - Sugar Loft](/sports/images/posts/rio-marathon-2024-sugar-loft.jpg)